Uttharavindri Ulle Vaa: Plot

-Ravi lives in a bungalow that is bought by his father recently, so that Ravi can study in the city.
+Ravi lives in a bungalow that was bought by his father recently, so that Ravi can study in the city.
 Ravi stays with his three other bachelor friends, Mani, Raju and Mahalingam alias Mali.
 Raju works in a sports store which is a mundane job.
 Mani works as an assistant manager in a company while Mali works as a mechanic.
 When Ravi gets his collage leave for a week, the 4 friends plan to go on a vacation to Ooty.
 The three working friends cook up story to attain leave and succeed.
 The night prior to their planned trip, a woman comes and hides in their house.
 When the guys find her, she simply says that she is trying to protect herself.
 Ravi allows her to stay in his house for the time being and cancels the trip.

 All 4 of them falls for the woman, Janaki and tries to make themselves good in front of her.
 They also come to a deal that if she falls for any one of them, the other 3 should give way to which all agree.
 They do various stuff to impress her.
 But Janaki falls for Ravi.
 One night, they all hear a child crying outside their house.
 An a one-year-old girl is found alone with a letter addressed to Mahalingam.
 It said that its from Sharadha, a woman that Mahalingam has cheated and the child is his.
 Mahalingam denies knowing such a woman but no one trusts him.
 The take in the child regardless, and name her Shanti.
 Ravi and Janaki's love deepens.

 One day, while Raju is travelling in a bus, a woman follows him all the way home and addresses him as Nadha (Old fashioned style to call a lover boy or husband).
 Shocked, Raju informs his friends.
 Shortly, the woman's mother, Sivagami comes to the house too and settles there.
 She informs the rest that her daughter, Andal met with an accident recently and had gotten the memories of her past life.
 In her previous birth, she was married to Raju.
 Raju hates her constant urging romance.
 In the meantime, Ravi's father pays a visit but the guys carry it forward in a smooth manner.